richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_PreIngestionChecklist.md

 Complete the following steps:

 * Navigate to https://dataexplorer.azure.com/clusters/help/databases/Samples
-* Replace the presented KQL with:
+* Replace the default KQL with:
   ```
   StormEvents
-  | take 5
+  | take 25
   ```

   <img src="https://user-images.githubusercontent.com/44923999/186710088-4b80f89b-36da-437e-8686-48581d5ff07e.png" width="800" title="Snipped: August 25, 2022" />

+#### Minimum Viable Product
+Consider beginning every KQL exercise with thinning {i.e., "what columns and rows can I drop from downstream processing?"}

-#### Timestamp Column
+#### Timestamp
 Data Explorer is a **time-series** database, so having at least one meaningful timestamp column is expected.
 Besides its obvious value, this column will be very useful for partitioning.

 The StormEvents data has two columns, `StartTime` and `EndTime` and both are type `datetime`.
 This is sufficient for our needs.

-If, however, they were of time `long` as in the case of a Unix timestamp, it would advanageous to extend a new `UnixTime_long` column with one of various KQL functions like: [unixtime_milliseconds_todatetime()](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/unixtime-milliseconds-todatetimefunction)
+If, however, they were of time `long` as in the case of a Unix timestamp, it would be advantageous to extend a new `UnixTime_long` column with one of various KQL functions like: [unixtime_milliseconds_todatetime()](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/unixtime-milliseconds-todatetimefunction)

+#### Geospatial
+Data Explorer handling of [geospatial](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/geospatial-grid-systems) data is simply awesome.

+The StormEvents data has `Longitude` and `Latitude`, and it would be advantageous to extend new columns using [geo_point_to_h3cell()](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/geo-point-to-h3cell-function) to address our use case requirements.

 ### Reference
 https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/updatepolicy